 What you need to get started

 The following sections summarize what you need to run Azure Kubernetes Service on Azure Stack HCI.
-For complete details, see Before you install Azure Kubernetes Service on Azure Stack HCI.
+For complete details on what you need before you install AKS on Azure Stack HCI, see system requirements.

 On your Windows Admin Center system

-Your machine running the Windows Admin Center gateway has the following requirements:
+Your machine running the Windows Admin Center gateway must be:

 - Registered with Azure